 When temperatures fluctuate outside of the tank, condensation can occur.
 Condensation in the tank is going to end up in the substrate, wetting the ecoearth even more.
 Ecoearth gets warm when it’s wet, have you noticed that?
 Hot, soggy tank = disaster.

-Prior to my house fire I had my 150 gallon set up and had switched from exclusively using overheat lights to using lights with heat pads.
+Prior to my house fire in August 2016 I had my 150 gallon set up and had switched from exclusively using overheat lights to using lights with heat pads.
 I also put in larger pools and one with a filter, in a segmented section of my tank with Growstone around it.
 This was to monitor for pool leaks but that never occurred.

 Before long I could tell my substrate was getting wetter.
 Algae was beginning to grow on my cork wall divider a few inches below the surface.
 My humidity was in range but that was likely because I was still using my overhead light hoods at the time and they burn off a lot of humidity.